SAMA7D65 Curiosity Board - Getting Started Guide for Linux®

 • Ethernet cable

-This getting started guide will allow you to perform an iPerf networking test between your Linux® PC (acting as TCP Client) and the SAMA7D65 Curiosity Board running Linux (acting as TCP server), through your local network infrastructure.
+This getting-started guide demonstrates how to perform an iPerf3 networking test between a Linux PC (acting as iPerf3 TCP Client) and the SAMA7D65 Curiosity Board (acting as iPerf3 TCP Server).

 Setup